jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 This procedure can be repeated to merge all the gates in the quantum circuit into the MPS, resulting in an MPS that describes the final state.
 The bond dimension can be limited, as described above, to keep the MPS size under control by approximating the state if it starts to grow too large.

 How well this method works depends on the quantum circuit and the initial state.
-The bond dimension necessary to achieve good compression depends on the correlations introduces between qubits by entanglement.
+The bond dimension necessary to achieve good compression depends on the correlations introduced between qubits by entanglement.
 Superposition, on its own, does not lead to increased entanglement; the entire initial state may be placed in a superposition without any entanglement being present.

 The application of a 2-qubit gate is more complicated if it is applied to non-adjacent qubits, because the intermediate qubit tensors need to be updated to increase the bond dimensions.
 One solution is to use a sequence of swaps, as discussed earlier, to make the qubits adjacent.
 The gate tensor is then applied and then the sequence of swaps is undone.
-This results in the  dimension of the bonds linking the intermediate tensors being increased by two.
+This results in the  dimension of the bonds linking the intermediate tensors being increased as appropriate.
 The sequence of swaps can be implemented as a single Matrix Product Operator (MPO).
 Alternatively, the 2-qubit gate could be turned into an MPO that operates on the two qubits required, with identity tensors for the MPO nodes in between, avoiding the need for swaps altogether.

 Whether Matrix Products States are a good solution for simulation depends very much on the amount of entanglement generated by the quantum circuit.
 If the entanglement is low, an MPS can potentially allow simulations involving hundreds of qubits.